John Minerd was born on May 16, 1852 in Scio, Harrison County, OH, the son of Daniel and Rebecca (Knouff) Minard.

 At the age of 23, on March 6, 1875, John married 23-year-old Thursa (or "Theressa" or "Thursy") McDivitt (1852- ? ), the daughter of Lyle and Susan (Rutler) McDivitt.
 Rev. J. Drummond performed the nuptials in Harrison County.
 John signed his name on the marriage application, showing he knew how to write and read, and spelled the surname "Minerd."

-They had at least one son, Harry Calvin Minard.
+They produced at least one son, Harry Calvin Minard.

 John suffered from manic depression, and his and his family's lives were forever clouded by the impact of the illness.